hashkat/hashkat/docs/ThisIsHashkat.md

 Maximum number of agents, growth rates, and real time limits set in **hashkat/INFILE.yaml** & **hashkat/src/config_static.h**.

+Growth rates and other rates may be constant, linear, or quadratic.

 Degree distributions and analysis files produced for every simulation.

 Simulations may be stopped, reconfigured, and restarted.

+Default Hashkat parameters are:

+*  3 regions
+*  4 ideologies
+*  6 preference classes
+*  200 agent_types

+Languages, Tweet_types & Follow Models are hard coded.

 ## User POV

-For the general user, interested in generating a social network:
+For the general user interested in generating a social network:

 1. Hashkat is downloaded and installed in **/hashkat/**

-1. Gephi and other open source filed downloaded and installed per [Installation documentation](http://docs.hashkat.org/en/latest/installation/)
+1. Gephi and other open source files are downloaded and installed per [Installation](http://docs.hashkat.org/en/latest/installation/).

-1.  default Hashkat parameters are: ideologies(4), agent_types (200)

 1. In terminal Hashkat is built with command: **./build.sh**

-1.  **hashkat/Output** directory must be discarded
+1. Between runs, the **hashkat/Output** directory must be discarded

-1. A default INFILE.yaml is generated **hashkat/INFILE.yaml**
+1. A default INFILE.yaml is generated by the build **hashkat/INFILE.yaml**.

 1. The user desired network is configured in **hashkat/INFILE.yaml **